Dennis Ruprecht

-Dennis Michael Ruprecht Jr. is a former New Hampshire politician who was a member of the New Hampshire House of Representatives from December 5, 2018, to December 17, 2021.
-During his time in office, he was one of the youngest state legislators in the United States.
+Dennis Michael Ruprecht Jr. (born May 15, 1999) is a former New Hampshire politician who was a member of the New Hampshire House of Representatives from December 5, 2018, to December 17, 2021.
+During his time in office he was one of the youngest state legislators in the history of the United States.

 Early life and education

+Ruprecht was born on May 15, 1999, in Littleton, New Hampshire, and grew up in Bath, New Hampshire.
+He graduated from Woodsville High School in 2017, and that same year was chosen for the United States Senate Youth Program.